-Prerequisite: "C" grade or higher or "Pass" in GEOL 110 or equivalent or concurrent enrollment topographic and geologic maps.
+Prerequisite: "C" grade or higher or "Pass" in GEOL 110 or equivalent or concurrent enrollment

-3 hours laboratory

-Physical science laboratory course to

-accompany and augment GEOL 110.
-Includes

-laboratory and field investigations of the

-Earth, emphasizing hands-on experience with
+Physical science laboratory course to accompany and augment GEOL 110.
+Includes laboratory and field investigations of the Earth, emphasizing hands-on experience with minerals, rocks and landforms, as well as topographic and geologic maps.